Affordable Plumbing And Drain Service

 - Give At-Ease Plumbing a call at (972) 947-2191.
 We take pride in our urgency, and even more pride when we can help someone.

-There are a number of sewer-related problems that can arise.
+Many times, we are called for our plumbing services in Plano, TX regarding sewer problems, since there are a number of sewer-related problems that can arise.
 Some of the most common problems found in sewer lines are:

-Roots – Tree roots can penetrate your pipes, causing progressive damage to the sewer lines that could require replacement if left to continue.
+Tree roots can penetrate your pipes, causing progressive damage to the sewer lines that could require replacement if left to continue.

 Old pipes can freeze or break with enough time and force.
 If your sewer drainage system is cracked or broken, sewage could back up into your yard; if a blockage occurs inside the drain, waste could potentially back up into your home.

 Whether from debris or inadequate drainage, a blockage is among the most common sewer-related problems facing homeowners.
 If you need professional assistance, we can locate and remove the blockage safely.

 Older pipes will channel, erode, and eventually break.
 De-scaling with high-pressure water can help to remove some of this buildup, but eventually the pipe with thin and break.
 We recommend PEX pipe for all sewer drainage systems.

 As the ground shifts over time, and as freeze-thaw cycles take their toll on your sewage system, pipes can shift and sag (often called a “bellied” pipe) which can cause pools of water.
 Pooling water can cause poor drainage, or can even cause the pipe to break, leading to more extensive repairs.

-Leaking Joints – As pipes shift over time, the joints can become misaligned.
+As pipes shift over time, the joints can become misaligned.
 Small breaks in the seams can lead to water leakage or a more significant breakage in the pipe.
 We can locate and repair any leaking joints before larger repairs are needed.